• Github

 Creating a ModulatoryMechanism¶

-A ModulatoryMechanism can be created by using the standard Python method of calling the constructor for the desired type.
-ModulatoryMechanisms of the appropriate subtype are also created automatically when other Components are created that require them, or a form of modulation is specified for them.
-For example, a ControlMechanism is automatically created as part of a System (for use as its controller), or when control is specified for the parameter of a Mechanism; and one or more LearningMechanism are created when learning is specified for a Process or a System (see the documentation for subtypes of ModulatoryMechanisms for more specific information about how to create them).
+A ModulatoryMechanism is created by calling the constructor for the desired type.
+ModulatoryMechanisms of the appropriate subtype can also be created automatically when other Components are created that require them (for example, one or more LearningMechanism are created when a learning pathway is specified for a Composition (see subtypes of ModulatoryMechanisms for more specific information about how to create them).

 Structure¶